yugabyte/yugabyte-db/docs/content/latest/secure/encryption-at-rest.md

 ---
-title: Encryption At Rest
+title: Encryption at Rest
-linkTitle: Encryption At Rest
+linkTitle: Encryption at Rest
-description: Encryption At Rest
+description: Encryption at Rest
 headcontent: Enable encryption at rest with a user generated key
 image: /images/section_icons/secure/prepare-nodes.png
 aliases: